LDWLab/Ribovision_2.0_GT/INSTALL.md

 # Serving a public branch

 Public set-up does not differ significantly from local installations.
-There are several things to keep in mind when setting-up DESIRE/ProteoVision web-server on a Linux machine.
-The web-server should have it's own home folder within the Linux server (in our first implementation this was located in /home/Desire-Server).
+There are several things to keep in mind when setting-up the RiboVision 2 web-server on a Linux machine.
+The web-server should have its own home folder within the Linux server (in our first implementation this was located in /home/RiboVision3).
 The steps are following the numbering from INSTALLATION up above:

 1. Initial set up and prerequisites: